pkrdac/pkrdac-snapshot/README.md

 # PKRDAC Snapshot

-PKRDAC snapshot was generated using a combination of the existing token balances of the POKER & eosDAC communities.
+PKRDAC snapshot uses a combination of the existing token balances of the POKER & eosDAC communities.

 ## POKER Community